-Forty-eight years ago today, a bunch of fed-up drag queens, hustlers, and assorted gay misfits at the Stonewall Inn in New York turned the tables on a harassing police raid.
+Forty-seven years ago today, a bunch of fed-up drag queens, hustlers, and assorted gay misfits at the Stonewall Inn in New York turned the tables on yet another unnecessary, unfair, harassing police raid.
 That resistance gave rise to a series of riots and ultimately to the birth of the modern gay activist movement.
-It seems like a long time ago, and things (laws and minds) have changed, but considering the attempted rollback of human rights and the introduction of anti-trans "bathroom bills" in more conservative, backward states (emboldened by the presence and administration of the current Monster-in-Chief), we still have a way to go, and a lot more irrational fear, hatred, bigotry, and misconceptions to fight.
+It seems like a long time ago, and while a few laws and minds have changed, we still have a way to go (witness the attempted rollback of human rights and the introduction of anti-trans "bathroom bills" in more conservative, backward states, emboldened by the presence and administration of the current Monster-in-Chief), and a lot more irrational fear, hatred, bigotry, and misconceptions to fight.

 While The Stonewall Inn was already part of the city-designated Greenwich Village Historic District, and was placed on the National Register of Historic Places in 1999, it became an official New York City landmark on Tuesday, June 23, 2015 in order to preserve the site and honor its historic importance.
 Most importantly, on June 24, 2016, the Stonewall Inn was named the first U.S. National Monument dedicated to the gay rights movement.